1hanhT2/n0vemtum/replit.md

 ## Overview

-This project is **PushFoward**, a modern habit tracking web application built with a full-stack TypeScript architecture.
+This project is **PushForward**, a modern habit tracking web application built with a full-stack TypeScript architecture.
 The application combines gamification elements, AI-powered insights, and comprehensive analytics to help users build and maintain healthy habits.
 It features a React frontend with shadcn/ui components, an Express.js backend, and PostgreSQL database with Drizzle ORM.

 ## System Architecture